heroku/log-shuttle/readme.md

 [l2met](https://github.com/ryandotsmith/l2met) is a service that will convert log lines into librato metrics.
 You can point log-shuttle at an l2met service for maximum log leverage.
 Just set LOGPLEX_URL to your l2met drain URL.

+## Hacking on log-shuttle

+* Keep changes in a feature branch
+* Submit PR
+* Update `logShuttleVersion` in main.go
+* Add entry in CHANGELOG
+* git tag -a vX.Y.Z -m 'vX.Y.Z had this change' HEAD

 ## License

 Copyright (c) 2012 Ryan R. Smith